pengan1987/digital-media-archaeology/telecom-network.md

 Additionally, I'll demonstrate how the telephone network influenced the personal computer revolution.
 Apple's co-founders, Wozniak and Jobs, were enthusiasts of the "blue box."
 The blue box was a device used for hacking into the telephone network, signifying that hackers were active in the telephone network before they emerged on the computer network.

-Brazilian artist Eduardo Kac, known for creating telecommunications art using Minitel, presented "Aspects of the Aesthetics of Telecommunications" at the 1992 Siggraph conference on computer graphics[^1].
+Brazilian artist Eduardo Kac, known for creating telecommunications art using Minitel, presented "[Aspects of the Aesthetics of Telecommunications](http://www.ekac.org/telecom.paper.siggrap.html)" at the 1992 Siggraph conference on computer graphics.
 Today's class will focus more on experimental demonstrations.
 However, if you're interested in related theories, I highly recommend reading Kac's paper.

 ## A Basic Telephone Network
 Let's explore how the most fundamental telephone network operates.
 I've set up a telephone exchange and a corresponding operator's switchboard phone in the classroom.
 The exchange model is quite old, a 1990s Nitsuko TX824 model.
 However, the operator's phone has informative lights that clearly indicate the telephone exchange's operational status.
 When I pick up one phone, for instance, number 12 lights up on the switchboard phone.
 Then, when I pick up another phone, let's say number 14, it appears on the switchboard as well.